Snowflake Create Warehouse Defaults

 This is only the default setting for the Classic Console.

-This setting is hard to rate but the truth is if you are a really cost conscious customer you would want to change this to “Economy” by default and not have it set as “Standard”.
-Why?
-What’s the difference?
-See our Q&A here on What’s the difference between Economy and Standard Scaling?
-High level though is that your 2nd cluster which is set by Default will kick in as soon as and Queuing happens on your Snowflake warehouse versus not launching a 2nd cluster until the Snowflake algos think that it has a minimum of 6 minutes of work that 2nd cluster would have to perform.
+Scaling Policy: Standard This setting is hard to rate but the truth is if you are a cost-conscious customer you would want to change this to "Economy" by default and not have it set as "Standard".
+The optimal level though is that your 2nd cluster which is set by Default will kick in as soon as Queuing happens on your Snowflake warehouse versus not launching a 2nd cluster until Snowflake thinks that it has a minimum of 6 minutes of work that 2nd cluster would have to perform.

-This is only the default setting for the Classic Console but when you do toggle the “Multi-cluster Warehouse” on Snowsight setting this does default to “Standard” vs. defaulting to “Economy”.
+This is only the default setting for the Classic Console but when you toggle the "Multi-cluster Warehouse" on Snowsight setting this defaults to "Standard" vs. defaulting to "Economy".

 Create Warehouse – Default Setting #5

-This defaults to the same setting for both the Classic Console and Snowsight (the Preview App)
+NOTE: This defaults to the same setting for both the Classic Console and Snowsight (the Preview App).

 Snowflake Create Warehouse – Default Setting #6

-This defaults to the same setting for both the Classic Console and Snowsight (the Preview App)
+NOTE: This defaults to the same for both the Classic Console and Snowsight (the Preview App).

 Snowflake Create Warehouse – Default Setting #7

-This defaults to the same execution for both the Classic Console and Snowsight (the Preview App)
+NOTE: This defaults to the same execution for both the Classic Console and Snowsight (the Preview App).

-Below is the SQL code for those of you who just do not do “GUI”
+As an extra bonus, check the code below in SQL code for those of you who just do not do "GUI".

 CREATE WAREHOUSE XLARGE_BY_DEFAULT WITH WAREHOUSE_SIZE = ‘XLARGE’ WAREHOUSE_TYPE = ‘STANDARD’ AUTO_SUSPEND = 600 AUTO_RESUME = TRUE MIN_CLUSTER_COUNT = 1 MAX_CLUSTER_COUNT = 2 SCALING_POLICY = ‘STANDARD’ COMMENT = ‘This sucker will consume a lot of credits fast’;